Sandboxed Google Play on GrapheneOS: how does it work?

 Banking apps: do they work?

 Mostly yes.
-Most banking apps work on sandboxed Google Play.
+Many banking apps work with sandboxed Google Play.

-ING, ABN AMRO, Rabobank and bunq have been reported as working by the GrapheneOS community.
-The DigiD app works too.
+ING, ABN AMRO and bunq are commonly reported as working by the GrapheneOS community.
+DigiD also works.
+Rabobank currently does not work on GrapheneOS.

 If a banking app refuses to start: check whether the app is up to date, and check the GrapheneOS community for the current status of your app.